 The very nature of the profession requires you to come into contact with potentially hazardous materials and situations.
 General laboratory safety is a priority of the phlebotomy training.
+Students are expected to follow Universal Precautions and complete Blood Borne Pathogen training.
 You will be reminded of the need to practice safe techniques throughout the curriculum.
 The phlebotomy/MLT Program maintains a safety manual in S-116 for the cooperative lab environment and instruction.
 You will receive safety training in your cooperative lab.
 If you have specific questions about safe practices, refer to that safety manual or ask your instructor.